datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 The old man does not belong to the same side of the mountain, still he deserves to receive the ritual owed to a priest.

 Even if we belong to different schools, to different traditions, we still owe each other respect, we have to help one another.
-Here, we are going to forget those differences to allow for a ritual we both share, offering dignity and respect at the passing of our so called "adversary" in tradition.
+Here, we are going to forget those differences to allow for a ritual we both share, offering dignity and respect at the passing of our so called "opponent" in tradition.

 ### Sudden enlightenment rescueing gradual enlightenment from rebirth